pjvds/hookie/README.md

 Navigate to the repository where you're setting up your webhook.

 1. Navigate to the repository where you're setting up your webhook.
-2. Fill out the Secret textbox.
-Use a random string with high entropy, for example an GUID from [www.uuidgenerator.net](https://www.uuidgenerator.net/) like `d846f12d-e46e-4d24-bea7-36979223bb4a`.
+2. Fill out the Secret text box.
+Use a random string with high entropy, for example, a GUID from [www.uuidgenerator.net](https://www.uuidgenerator.net/) like `d846f12d-e46e-4d24-bea7-36979223bb4a`.
 3. Click Update Webhook.
 4. Start hookie with the secret token argument: `hookie -secret-token='d846f12d-e46e-4d24-bea7-36979223bb4a' script.sh`